A WordPress Page vs a Post: What’s the Difference?

 If you only use pages, it’ll feel like a business card that never updates.

-Use both — and your site becomes a whole experience.d find the information that they need.
+Use both — and your site becomes a whole experience.
+For more advanced site architecture, consider options like custom post types to further enhance organization.
+Users can easily find the information that they need.

 If you need more help, join our WordPress Help Facebook Group — we explain things step-by-step, no tech snobbery, no dumb questions.